messica/pmpro-email-templates/readme.txt

 1. The Email Templates admin page: Select the template to edit.
 Includes a list of template tags to include in your message body.

 == Changelog ==
+= .5.4.3 =
+* BUG: Fixed issue where test emails were being sent to the admin email instead of the one entered into the send test email form.
+(Thanks, John Hamlin)

 = .5.4.2 =
 * BUG: Now forcing the selected template for test emails.